 AkzoNobel chooses the Openclaims platform for its damage processes

-Time savings of at least 15 minutes
+Time saving of at least fifteen minutes

 Modern solutions for modern challenges

 The Digital Intake, as AkzoNobel has put the developed process on the market, has been developed on the Openclaims SaaS platform, which is used by repair companies, insurers and lease companies, among others.
 “We have long seen a need for smarter, digital, damage repair solutions,” explains Martine Dietvorst, Head of Operations at Openclaims.
 “The corona crisis only emphasizes this need and has made the need even more obvious.”
 Due to the flexibility and wide possibilities that the Openclaims platform offers, the development of a digital intake for AkzoNobel was done in no time.